- How do I report a hazard?

 How do I report a hazard?

 If the hazard puts employees at imminent danger, call Campus Police @ 911 from a campus phone or (559) 278-8400 from a cell phone.
 If not, please inform your supervisor.
-You may also contact the Office of Environmental Health & Safety, Risk Management and Sustainability directly by calling (559) 278-7422.
-Hazards can be reported online.
-This form is also available in pdf form so that it can be printed out and mailed or faxed.
+You may also contact the Office of Environmental Health & Safety and Risk Management (EHS/RM) directly by calling (559) 278-7422.
+Hazards can also be reported online.
+This form is available in pdf form so that it can be printed out and mailed or faxed.
 Anonymous reporting is permitted but not encouraged because we may need to ask questions to help with the hazard investigation.
 Additionally, we would not have a way to report our investigation findings back to you.
 Please see our Report a Hazard section.

 Whom do I call if I smell an unusual or persistent odor at work?